kyleoettle/blog/blog/2023-11-04-async-void.md

 Our `demoService.PerformVoidAsync` was an async void and as explained above, when an exception was thrown, there was nowhere for the exception to go, so it went to hell and took our api with it!

-In the AppDomain.UnhandledException handler in my demo I was able to log the exception, but by this time it's too late and the service will inevidibly crash.
+In the AppDomain.UnhandledException handler in my demo I was able to log the exception, but by this time it's too late and the service will inevitably crash.

 Here you can see the api returned the expected result, and in the console window you can see the process exit at the end.